Notes on Weak Units of Group-Like 1- and 2-Stacks: Introduction

-In this paper, we consider the Saavedra units (resp.
-Joyal-Kock units) in a Picard stack (resp.
-Picard 2-stacks).
-We prove they form Picard stacks (resp.
+In this paper, we define the category (resp.
+2-category) of Saavedra units (resp.
+Joyal-Kock units) in a group-like stack (resp. group-like 2-stack).
+We prove they are contractible.
+To this end we follow a much direct approach.
+As opposed to showing that the (2)-category of classical units of a monoidal (2)-category is contractible and showing that the (2-)category of Saavedra(Joyal-Kock) units is equivalent to the (2-)category of classical units, as it is done in \cite{MR2388233} and in \cite{MR3035770}, we give explicit construction of the morphisms between Saavedra units and Joyal-Kock units.
+Due to the contractibility Saavedra units and Joyal-Kock units form a Picard stack (resp.
 2-stack) of their own which we denote by $\unitstack(\oneC)$ (resp. $\twounitstack(\twoC)$).
-Due to the contractibility results of Kock in \cite{MR2388233} and Joyal-Kock in \cite{joyal-kock-2009}, we expect these (2-)stacks to be equivalence relations with contractible quotients, i.e, to be ultimately contractible spaces.
-We confirm this both by a direct geometric analysis and by explicitly computing complexes of abelian sheaves that represent them.
-The explicit computation of these complexes is interesting because we compare them directly to the complexes representing the homotopy fiber over 1 in the Postnikov exact sequence.
+We expect them to be equivalence relations with contractible quotients, i.e, to be ultimately contractible spaces.
+We confirm this both by a direct geometric analysis and by explicitly computing complexes of sheaves of groups that represent them.
+Although it immediately follows from the contractibility that these complexes should be quasi-isomorphic to the zero complex, their explicit computation is interesting because we compare them directly to the complexes representing the homotopy fiber over 1 in the Postnikov exact sequence.
 The comparison allows us to characterize the Saavedra units as \textit{rigid} model of the homotopy fibers over 1.
 We study this in more details in \cite{Aldrovandi_Tatar}.

+Lastly, we discuss the weak units of monoidal 1- or 2-stacks.
+We observe that cancelable objects of a monoidal 1-(2-)stack form a group-like (2-)substack that can be presented as the homotopy cokernel of a (2-)crossed-module.
+Directly from the definition of weak units, it follows that the weak units of a monoidal 1-(2-)stack and the weak units of the group-like (2-)substack of cancelable objects coincide.
+Therefore it suffices to study the group-like (2-)substack of cancelable objects of a monoidal 1-(2-)stack to obtain the contractibility results in \cite{MR2388233} and \cite{MR3035770}.
+This observation also shows that the weak units of a group-like 1-(2-) stack is the case to study.